MartinPJorge/foreco-poster/readme.md

 pdflatex main.tex
 ```
 and have the `a0poster` package of CTAN.

-It will produce the poster file `main.pdf`.
+It will produce the poster file `main.pdf`, which looks as below:

 ![Poster image](main.png?raw=true "Poster")